Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Abstract

 \section{Abstract}

-Swift J174610.4–290018, a peculiar transient X-ray source originally discovered by the {\it Swift} satellite in February 2024 at the onset of its outburst, recently attracted intentional or coincident follow-up X-ray observations using {\it Swift}, {\it NuSTAR} and {\it Chandra}.
-We have performed a comprehensive analysis of the relevant X-ray data to investigate the spectral and temporal properties of this source between October 2000 and July 2024.
-Archival {\it Chandra} data reveal a plausible additional outburst in 2005, followed by a quiescent state in the next $\sim$19 years.
-The X-ray spectra in both the quiescent and outburst phases are consistent with a thermal plasma spectrum with relatively high temperatures ($\sim$10 keV) and prominent emission lines from both neutral and highly-ionized iron.
-A previously proposed low-mass X-ray binary/accretion disk corona scenario for Swift J174610, based on XRISM observations near the peak of the 2024 outburst, is examined against the newly derived X-ray properties and is disfavored, in particular due to its difficulty in explaining the quiescent state spectrum.
-Instead, we suggest a symbiotic binary/recurrent nova scenario, which gains support from many of the observed X-ray properties of Swift J174610 and a close comparison with the famous Galactic recurrent nova RS Oph.
-If confirmed, Swift J174610 would represent the first nova detected in the Galactic center, offering new insights into the otherwise elusive population of massive white dwarfs as well as wide binaries in the close vicinity of Sgr A*.
-Our findings call for multi-wavelength follow-up observations for this highly unusual X-ray source.
+Swift J174610.4–290018 is a peculiar transient X-ray source in the Galactic center.
+First detected by Swift at the onset of an outburst in February 2024, it has since been observed intentionally and serendipitously by multiple X-ray observatories.
+To explore its long-term X-ray spectral and temporal behavior, we analyzed archival and recent observations from Chandra, Swift, and NuSTAR spanning from October 2000 to September 2025.
+The Chandra data reveal a previously unreported outburst in 2005, followed by an extended quiescent period of $\sim$19 yr with a mean luminosity of $\sim10^{32}~{\rm erg~s^{-1}}$.
+The 2024 outburst reached a peak 2–8 keV luminosity of ${\rm L_X}\sim10^{35}~{\rm erg~s^{-1}}$ and decayed over $\sim120$ days.
+In both quiescence and outburst, the spectra are well described by a high-temperature ($\sim$10 keV) thermal plasma, featuring prominent emission lines from neutral and highly ionized iron, and tentative chromium lines during the outburst.
+The long-term temporal and spectral properties disfavor the accretion disk corona scenario previously proposed based on early XRISM observations.
+Instead, a nova scenario provides a more natural explanation for the observed X-ray flux evolution, spectral characteristics, and possible repeated outbursts, which bear similarity to some known Galactic (recurrent) novae such as RS Oph.
+If confirmed, Swift J174610 would represent the first nova detected in the Galactic center, with important implications for the population of massive white dwarfs and wide binaries near Sgr A*.
+Continued multi-wavelength follow-up is essential to further elucidate the nature of this remarkable transient.